Benchmark Framework Guide

 3. Multiple Metrics

-Don’t rely on single metric: - F1@10: Overall ranking quality - MRR: User experience (time to first relevant) - NDCG@10: Graded relevance (highly relevant vs relevant)
+Don’t rely on a single metric: - F1@10: Overall ranking quality - MRR: User experience (time to first relevant) - NDCG@10: Graded relevance (highly relevant vs relevant)

 4. Error Analysis